 The Academy has been pushing Congress and the administration to deliver what family physicians on the front lines need to care for your patients, keep themselves safe and sustain their practices during the COVID-19 pandemic.

 These efforts yielded significant wins through the Families First Coronavirus Response Act; the (CARES) Act and other legislation, including the 2020 year-end deal.
 Advances for primary care also came through regulatory actions by the Department of Health and Human Services (HHS) and the Centers for Medicare and Medicaid Services (CMS) that reflected input and advocacy from the Academy, including the following.

 Visit your member of Congress’ webpage to receive updates

 Find your elected official and visit their webpage to sign up for email alerts.

-Many Members of Congress will be holding virtual town halls and are eager to hear from constituents but especially medical professionals.
-Consider attending and using these talking points developed for AAFP members to raise your concerns about the impact of COVID-19 on family physicians and your patients.
-To learn about these opportunities, visit your member of Congress’ webpage and sign up for email alerts.
+Consider using these talking points developed for AAFP members to raise your concerns about the impact of COVID-19 on family physicians and your patients.

 To learn more about what’s happening in your state, view our COVID-19 tracker.

 For any questions regarding state advocacy during the COVID-19 pandemic contact the Center for State Policy or your Chapter Executive.